adnan6434/BookAddicts/README.md

 # BookAddicts
-Academic project for the "Information System Design &amp; Software Engineering Lab" course Please ONLY import the 'bookaddict.sql' file in php mysql from the database folder .
+Academic project for the "Information System Design &amp; Software Engineering Lab" course.

+Please ONLY import the 'bookaddict.sql' file in php mysql from the database folder .

 place the 'bookaddicts' folder in htdocs folder .